fstengel/m5LvglFiles/readme.md

 ## Coming next

-### I2CNavKey and navkey
+### i2cnavkey and navkey

-A class to (partly) manage this navkey https://www.tindie.com/products/saimon/i2c-navkey-7-functions-joypad-on-the-i2c-bus.
+A pair of classes (`I2CNavKey` and `NavKey`) to (partly) manage this navkey https://www.tindie.com/products/saimon/i2c-navkey-7-functions-joypad-on-the-i2c-bus.
 Very WIP.
-Not documented nor tested.
+Not documented nor tested. `I2CNavKey` is generic and is used to get/send info to the navkey. `NavKey` will be a hybrid input device in lvgl.
 Will be (re)packaged